 Joint Head of Chambers Janet Bazley QC said "We are very pleased that the strength of what 1GC offers across the whole spectrum of Family Law and Court of Protection work is recognised and grateful to our clients for taking the trouble to respond to the enquiries of the C & P researchers."

-Chambers would like to congratulate Janet Bazley QC, Charles Geekie QC, Alison Ball QC, Sarah Morgan QC, Nkumbe Ekaney QC, Andrew Bagchi QC, Deirdre Fottrell QC, and Sam Momtaz QC on being individually ranked Silks and David Burles, Pamela Warner, Alev Giz, Malcolm Chisholm, Catherine Jenkins, Claire Heppenstall, Sally Stone, Duncan Watson, Daisy Hughes, Sharon Segal, Helen Jefferson, Laura Briggs, Richard Jones, Matthew Fletcher, Penelope Clapham, Gemma Kelly and Lucy Sprinz are all listed as leading juniors and Katherine Dunseath and Eleri Jones who are listed as “Up and Coming”.
+Chambers would like to congratulate Janet Bazley QC, Charles Geekie QC, Alison Ball QC, Sarah Morgan QC, Nkumbe Ekaney QC, Andrew Bagchi QC, Deirdre Fottrell QC, and Sam Momtaz QC on being individually ranked Silks and David Burles, Pamela Warner, Alev Giz, Malcolm Chisholm, Catherine Jenkins, Claire Heppenstall, Sally Stone, Duncan Watson, Daisy Hughes, Sharon Segal, Helen Jefferson, Laura Briggs, Richard Jones, Matthew Fletcher, Penny Clapham, Gemma Kelly and Lucy Sprinz are all listed as leading juniors and Katherine Dunseath and Eleri Jones who are listed as “Up and Coming”.